GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 ### 3) Dire Dispose
 If a creature performs an about face in response to your attack wounding them, you may use your reaction to peform an additional attack.
 If it was a melee attack, you may choose one of the following:
 * You gain advantage on this attack.
-* You may close the distance into a brawl, gaining advantage on either the [Body] or [Rflx] save.
+* You may close the distance into a brawl, gaining advantage on either the [Body] or [Rflx] check.
 * You may slam the foe.
 * You may shove the foe.